LucasDelfino92/morrowindsharp/main.md

 - [**Better Propylon Teleport Script**](https://www.nexusmods.com/morrowind/mods/46364).
 The Warp Script for the Propylon Indices will now prompt you before teleporting.
   - **Rename** to **Better Propylon Teleport Script**.
   - Hide **Better Propylon Teleport Warp.ESP**.

+> ℹ️ The hidden plugin is meant to be used without the Master Index official plugin.

 [**Brutal Backstabbing**](https://www.nexusmods.com/morrowind/mods/45890)
 Introduces a backstabbing mechanic - do more damage when stabbing an enemy from behind (based on Agility/Sneak).
 Includes option for Short Blades only or all weapons.
 NPCs can backstab you as well.